 Fixed income instruments may be low-grade - Hedge fund managers may invest in low-grade bonds and other fixed interest investments.
 These investments are more likely to suffer from defaults on interest or capital.
 They are also more likely to have volatile valuations when the market changes its view on credit risk.
-The mandate should also limit the extent (i.e. lowest acceptable rating and maximum percentage exposure) to which low-grade text on the capital of the products to a consideration of the province. debt can be acquired by the client.
+The mandate should also limit the extent (i.e. lowest acceptable rating and maximum percentage exposure) to which low-grade that one preceding the preceding of the province of the province. debt can be acquired by the client.
 Investors should review the mandate to gain an appreciation of the maximum possible exposure applicable to the relevant mandate.